 This manual is divided into four parts.
 This first chapter introduces the WP plug-in, Weakest Precondition calculus and Memory Models.
 Then, chapter 2 details how to use and tune the plug-in within the Frama-C platform.
-Chapter 3 specifies the internal calculus of WP and Chapter 4 provides a specification for the available memory models.
+Finaly, chapter 4 provides a description for the provided memory models.